Bolsonaro dismisses vaccination requirement for entry into Brazil

 While much is still not known about Omicron, unvaccinated people account for the vast majority of severe COVID-19 cases and deaths.

-More than 600,000 Brazilians have died of COVID-19, the highest death toll outside of the United States, as critics have blasted Bolsonaro for playing down the severity of the virus, fighting lockdowns and slowing the acquisition of vaccines.

-(Reporting by Lisandra Paraguassu Writing by Anthony Boadle; Editing by Bill Berkrot)
+(Reporting by Lisandra Paraguassu Writing by Anthony Boadle; Editing by Bill Berkrot and Sandra Maler)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))